Designing Satellite Constellations with ModelCenter

 3. Select the Basic - Terrain page when the Properties Browser opens.

-4. Clear the Use terrain server for analysis check box in the Terrain Server frame.
+4. Clear the Use terrain server for analysis check box in the Terrain Server panel.

-5. Click OK to accept your change and to close the Properties Browser
+5. Click OKto accept your change and to close the Properties Browser.

 Creating a seed satellite

-1. Select Satellite () in the Insert STK Objects tool.
+2. Select Satellite () in the Insert STK Objects tool.

-2. Select the Orbit Wizard () method.
+3. Select the Orbit Wizard () method.

-3. Click Insert....
+4. Click Insert....

-4. Set the following in the Orbit Wizard:
+5. Set the following in the Orbit Wizard:

-Type: Repeating Ground Trace
+Type Repeating Ground Trace

-Inserting a Sensor object
+Attaching a Sensor object to your seed satellite

 1. Insert a Sensor () object using the Define Properties () method.

-2. Select Sar_Sat () in the Select Object dialog box.
+2. Select SAR_Sat () in the Select Object dialog box.

 3. Click OK.